sszxc/MultiCam-Simulation/README.md

 # MultiCam-Simulation &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE)

-> A simulation environment for multiple cameras.
+* simulate the imaging process for multiple cameras in 3D space

-* adjust internal and external coefficients for cameras freely
+* adjust internal and external coefficients freely
-* simulate lens distortion for normal cameras
+* simulate lens distortion in real time
 * support keyboard and Xbox controller
 * add AprilTag for additional experiments

-* optimize for real-time computation
+## Dependencies

+This project is written in Python and relies on `OpenCV`, `numpy`.

+The `pupil_apriltags` library is used for the detection of AprilTag, and the `pygame` library is used for compatibility with Xbox controllers.
+Both of these are optional if you don't need the relevant function.

 ## Quick Start